How to make Mom's Bombay Style Pav Bhaji Masala Recipe!

 - fresh chopped green garlic-optional

-NOTE: Feel free to use a traditional pressure cooker instead of an Instant Pot.
+- NOTE: Feel free to use a traditional pressure cooker or a pot with water instead of an Instant Pot.

-Cook until the water from the tomatoes have evaporated (about 1-2 minutes)
+- Cook until the water from the tomatoes has completely evaporated (about 1-2 minutes)

-Mix and plate it with a tbsp cut/chunk of salted butter, more fresh cilantro, and optional fresh green garlic.
+- Mix and plate it with a tablespoon cut/chunk of salted butter, more fresh cilantro, and optional fresh green garlic.